DaveHyperspace/aios-cli/README.md

 ### Windows

+You must be running in an Administrator PowerShell for both installation and uninstallation scripts to work on Windows

 ```shell
 # If you have a real version of `curl` (i.e. something that returns a valid version when you do `curl --version`)
 curl https://download.hyper.space/api/install?platform=windows | powershell -